This entity is a very popular in Singapore with its own pros and cons.

-Foreign entrepreneurs can establish a private limited company, but with a Singapore Citizen, Singapore Permanent Resident or a work pass holder (Employment Pass) as a local director.
+Foreign entrepreneurs can establish a private limited company, but with a Singapore Citizen or Singapore Permanent Resident as a local director.
 For a business with significant growth plans and takes business risks invariably and comes out with growth, this kind of entity is best suited to set up a business.

 The requirements before incorporating a Singapore Private Limited Company